rameerez/brain-computer-interfacing/README.md

 ## How to get started

 // TODO Bitbrain's Python wrapper `py-bbt-sdk-1.4.5-win64` probably needs to be located within `/vendor`, but can't probably be distributed and uploaded to the repo due to copyright issues.
+Bitbrain's SDK only works in Windows environments.

 ## How to contribute